rlnt/minecraft-extracpus/README.md

 I am using a different approach for the new version and also remade the textures so it's more like an overhauled version.

+*Update:* Meanwhile, he joined the development of this mod so it's like a second edition now.

 ## **⏰ Changelog**
 Everything related to versions and their release notes can be found in the [changelog].